MeMAD-project/image-caption-translation/README.md

 Image feature extraction
 ------------------------

-This codebase uses CUDA by default but can be used with a CPU by XXXXXXXXXXXXXXXXXXXXX
+This codebase uses CUDA by default but can be also used with a CPU.

     conda create --name memaddetectron2 --file env/detectron2.cuda.conda -c pytorch source activate memaddetectron2
     pip install -r env/detectron2.cuda.pip
+	source deactivate

 Translation system
 ------------------